laozhou-in-germany/Chens_LMS_Public/docs/docs/ref1_create_new_notes.md

 - Change the file name
 ![image-20220814142854247](images/image-20220814142854247.png)

-## Click on the day or week on the Calendar panel
+## Click on the day or week on the Calendar pane

 - Expand the right sidebar and active the **calendar** panel, if not yet
 - Click on the day or on the week to create a new note